 Boonah’s intimate 20-seat destination restaurant Blume showcases the best of the Scenic Rim

-Hop in the car and drive roughly an hour southwest of Brisbane and you’ll find yourself in the Scenic Rim – one of the country’s most fertile growing regions.
+Hop in the car and drive roughly an hour-and-a-half west of the Gold Coast and you’ll find yourself in the Scenic Rim – one of the country’s most fertile growing regions.
 Not only is this picturesque pocket of Southeast Queensland easy on the eyes, but the produce grown here is almost incomparable in quality.
 While we heartily recommend spending a day or two visiting as many farms as you can, a recently opened destination restaurant from one of Australia’s brightest young chefs is giving Scenic Rim locals and roadtripping blow-ins a chance to sample the best of the Scenic Rim on a plate.
 Through a tantalising set menu, Blume takes diners on a hyper-local tastebud tour of the region’s most exceptional producers, in the quaint digs of one of Boonah’s most charming buildings.

 Ditching the city life to seek out greener pastures is a dream we’re sure many in the big smoke entertain from time to time – especially after two years of lockdowns.
 A weekend sojourn to the Scenic Rim – spent taking in its natural landscapes, visiting its sleepy townships and feasting on locally grown produce – is almost enough to encourage us to file a letter of resignation first thing on Monday.
 Brisbane-born chef Jack Stuart is one of the fortunate few making good on his tree-change aspirations, earlier this month opening the doors to his anticipated destination restaurant Blume, which is nestled just off Boonah’s High Street in the heart of the Scenic Rim.
 The move might come as a surprise to those that keep tabs on Australia’s culinary up-and-comers – Jack was most recently head chef at lauded South Brisbane restaurant Gauge, a gig he scored after a heralded three-year stint helming the kitchen at Congress Wine in Melbourne.
 With that kind of resume, it probably wouldn’t have surprised anyone if Jack chose to keep his talents close to the country’s cosmopolitan hospitality hubs, but a yearning to strip back his schedule and a desire to work with some of the best produce in Queensland inevitably led Jack inland.
 Taking cues from intimate restaurants such as Fleet, Brae and Sixpenny, Blume looks to draw upon the cornucopia of the Scenic Rim’s growing regions, adopting a farm-to-table approach that spotlights the best fruit, veg, dairy and protein of the area across a set menu of imaginative modern-Australian fare.